khoifishpond/little-esty-shop/README.md

 [Little Esty Shop](https://github.com/hschmid516/little-esty-shop) is a 10-day, 4 person project, during Mod 2 of 4 for Turing School's Back End Engineering Program.

-Our challenge was to build a functioning web app consisting of multiple relational databases to model the popular e-commerce web site *Etsy*.
+Our challenge was to build a functioning web app consisting of multiple relational databases to model the popular e-commerce web site *Little Etsy Shop*.

-Learning goals and areas of focus consisted of:

-- Apply principles of flow control across multiple methods
-- Design a one to many relationship using a schema designer
-- Write migrations to create tables with columns of varying data types and foreign keys.
-- Use Rails to create web pages that allow users to CRUD resources
-- Create instance and class methods on a Rails model that use ActiveRecord methods and helpers
-- Write model and feature tests that fully cover data logic and potential user behavior
+Little Esty Shop allowed us to apply priniciples of flow control across multiple methods, design one-to-many relationships using [DB Designer](https://www.dbdesigner.net/), and write migrations to create tables with columns of varying data types and foreign keys.
+Ruby on Rails helped gave us a framework to create instance and class methods on a Rails model that uses ActiveRecord methods and helpers, letting our users experience CRUD functionality through our application.
+By maintaining a TDD mindset, we were able to make sure our features and models were being test consitently throughout the development process.

 [Technical Requirements](https://github.com/turingschool-examples/little-esty-shop/blob/main/doc/user_stories.md)